ConnorAtherton/personal-blog/erlang-post.md

 to adjust to a functional way of thinking.
 I mean I take for granted every day the fact that it's possible to assign new values to variables but you can't do that in Scheme or Erlang or any other functional language.
 It's fair to say that it takes some getting used too.

-So in one of my assignments I was told to create a merge short algorithm and below what I came up with.
+So in one of my assignments I was told to create a merge short algorithm and below is what I came up with.
 My solution is tail recursive and I've tested it with all the cases I could think of so I'm pretty sure it does work.

 ``` erlang Erlang Merge Sort